usnistgov/Public_Safety_Analytics_Resources/index.md

 The NIST PSCR program is seeking to identify open-source software frameworks, toolkits and algorithms, datasets, and standards/best practices that could assist in the development of AI-based analytic tools to support real-time analysis of streaming data from public safety communications and data streams that public safety officials must monitor to maintain situation awareness.

-Please email gary.howarth@nist.gov or [open an Issue](https://github.com/usnistgov/Public_Safety_Analytics_Resources/issues/new/choose) through Github to suggest contributions.
+Please email gary.howarth@nist.gov or [open an Issue](https://github.com/usnistgov/Public_Safety_Analytics_Resources/issues/new/choose) through out Github site to suggest contributions.

 The types of AI software tools of interest support automated data analysis and span the following domains:
 - Natural language text processing